 • Western Brook Pond cruise

 • National Parks Passes

-• Intermediate car rental for 10 full days, including GPS, Loss Damage Waiver, fee for 1 additional driver, and unlimited mileage
+• Intermediate car rental for 10 full days, including GPS, Loss Damage Waiver (LDW) on car rental, airport surcharges, Unlimited Kilometres (except for Premium SUV), Third Party Liability Insurance Coverage (up to $1 million), fee for 1 additional driver, and vehicle licensing fee

 Customize this trip a little... or a lot

 Think of this itinerary as just a starting point.
 Work with us to personalize this trip by adding some amazing side trips & activities, like...

 • For those who are feeling adventurous, ask about including things such as sea kayaking, day hikes in Gros Morne Park or the East Coast trail

 • Add a stay on Quirpon Island, for a once in a lifetime Newfoundland experience